-A study of the process of interpersonal communication and conflict management in churches and Christian organizations.
-Students develop competence in communication models, conflict management, conflict resolution, the productive use of conflict, and interpersonal communication skills.
+A study of the process of interpersonal communication and conflict management in churches and Christian Students develop competence in organizations. communication models, conflict management, conflict resolution, the productive use of conflict, and interpersonal communication skills.

-5430 Introduction to Pastoral Ministry 3 hrs
+5430 Introduction to Pastoral Ministry

 A study of the fundamentals of pastoral ministry.
-Female students take 8406 Introduction to Adult Ministry in lieu of this course.
+Female students take CE 8411 Age Group Ministry in lieu of this course.
+Female students in MDiv, Christian Education, Church Planting, Women's Ministry, and Youth Ministry Emphases will have 3 hours added to their required electives.